jtovarro/active-pasive-hub-cluster/README.md

 ```
 $ oc apply -f https://raw.githubusercontent.com/jtovarro/active-pasive-hub-cluster/main/restore/restore-passive-sync.yaml
 ```
+#### __NOTE__: make sure the active hub is power-off in case you want to restore the activation data in the passive hub, if not the active hub will try to add the managed clusters back again.

 - Apply this [yaml](https://github.com/jtovarro/active-pasive-hub-cluster/blob/main/restore/restore.yaml) if you want to restore the activation data as well as the passive data: